-Everyone participating in the blood drive, including staff, volunteers and donors, will be required to wear a face mask or covering.
 Unless otherwise exempted or not recommended by local, state or federal guidance, all persons entering Bloomington Civic Plaza will be required to wear a face mask for the time that they are present in the building.
 If you do not have one, a mask will be provided to you.

 All donors will be temperature-screened before entering the blood drive.